VEuPathDB/packer-ebrc/centos-7/README.md

 `x86_64-virtualbox-webdev.json`.
 Only build this when you want to place an updated CentOS box in our box repo._

-Converts the `x86_64-puppet-virtualbox` OVF from the previous step to a Vagrant-compatible box and publishes the box as `ebrc/centos-7-64-puppet` in our repo with the box version derived from the build timestamp, `%Y%m%d`.
-Creates `builds/vagrant/virtualbox/centos-7-64-puppet.box` on the Packer host.
+Converts the OVF from `x86_64-virtualbox-puppet.json` of the previous step to a Vagrant-compatible box and publishes the box as `ebrc/centos-7-64-puppet` in our repo with the box version derived from the build timestamp, `%Y%m%d`.
+Creates `builds/virtualbox/vagrant/centos-7-64-puppet/centos-7-64-puppet.box` on the Packer host.
 A post-processor runs `bin/vagrant_box_postprocessor.sh` to upload to our box repository and update the metadata json file.